oracle-weblogic/cloud/acc/springboot-sample/README.md

 #### 1. Open Developer Cloud Service ####

-One easy way to open the Developer Cloud Service Console to log in to Oracle Public Cloud and on the Dashboard click on hamburger icon on the developer tile.
+One easy way to open the Developer Cloud Service Console to sign in to [Oracle Public Cloud](https://cloud.oracle.com/en_US/sign-in).
+First select your datacenter then provide the identity domain and credentials.
+After a successful login you will see your Dashboard.
+Find the Developer services tile and click on the hamburger.
 In the dropdown menu click on Open Service Console.
 ![alt text](https://github.com/oracle-weblogic/cloud/blob/master/acc/springboot-sample/md.resources/dashboard.png "Open Developer Cloud Service")

 #### 2. Create new Developer Cloud Service Project ####